Storing Food the Right Way for Long-Lasting Freshness

 Lastly, do not store milk on the door shelves.
 These shelves are the warmest part of the refrigerator and should only be used for condiments and soft drinks.

 Although there are many ways to store food in the refrigerator, only the right way ensures your food lasts as long as it should and is fresh when you need it.
-If you store food right in the fridge, you will not only reduce waste, but you will also save money at the same time.
+If you store food right in the fridge, you will not only reduce waste but will also save money at the same time.